Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2: Examination of Effects of Visual Feedback

 \subsubsection{Dependent Variables for Stress-relieving Effect}

 Similarly to our first study, we collected \textit{immediate stress change} and \textit{post-experiment cathartic effect}.
-But we decided not to collect the data related to the content of the expression as our focus was the feedback after the expression.
-We also obtained the following quantitative data for our analysis.
+Additionally, we gathered the following quantitative data to assess the effects on mental health conditions beyond subjective impressions.

-\paragraph{Long-term Stress Change} To gauge how the participants' stress levels changed over a longer period, we used Perceived Stress Scale (PSS)~\cite{cohen1994perceived}.
-This assessment tool consists of 14 questions about how often each certain situation occurred in the past week on a five-point Likert scale ranging from (0: never -- 4: very often).
-After collecting the score every week, we subtracted the after score from the before score and used it as the \textit{long-term stress change} for the condition they experienced that week.
+\paragraph{Long-term Stress Change} We used the Perceived Stress Scale (PSS)~\cite{cohen1994perceived} to measure changes in participants' stress levels over time.
+This tool has 14 questions on a five-point Likert scale (0: never to 4: very often), assessing the past week's experiences.
+Weekly scores were calculated by subtracting the initial score from the later score related to the condition experienced that week.